Multiple Tenure-Track, Open-Rank Positions

 at the University of North Carolina at Chapel Hill

 The School of Education at the University of North Carolina at Chapel Hill is launching an ambitious and transformative strategic plan, which aims to position the school as a leader in redefining education for the 21st century.
 We are looking to expand our present areas of excellence, as well as build on new, emergent areas.
-We invite applications to fill as many as eight positions across five areas:
+We invite applications to fill positions across seven areas:

 - Mathematics Education

-These are full-time, 9-month, tenure-line or tenured appointments depending on rank at the time of hire.
-The proposed starting date is July 1, 2018.
-Candidates with distinguished scholarly records, and established national/international leadership and reputation will be eligible for consideration for named professorships.
+These are full-time, 9-month, tenure track/tenure eligible appointments depending on rank at the time of hire.
+The proposed starting date is July 1, 2019.

 The University of North Carolina at Chapel Hill (Carolina), opened in 1793 as the first public university in the nation, is a doctoral-granting institution situated in the beautiful college town of Chapel Hill, N.C.
 Ranked fifth among public institutions by US News & World Report, and one of the original public ivy schools, Carolina has earned a reputation as one of the best universities in the world.
 We pride ourselves on a strong, diverse student body, unparalleled academic opportunities, and a value unmatched by any public university in the nation.
 The School of Education is among the best in the nation, and boasts a distinguished, 130-year history of leadership in research, development, and public engagement across a number of educational fields.